 Hyperopia (long-sightedness or far-sightedness) occurs when a person is able to see objects far away but where near vision (reading) is poor.
 Like other refractive errors, hyperopia occurs when the eye is unable to focus light rays accurately on the seeing part of the eye – the retina.

 Hyperopia can be corrected with convex corrective lenses such as in spectacles or contact lenses.
 These vision aids help to focus the light rays entering the eye onto the retina.
-Other ways to correct hyperopia include refractive surgery options such as LASIK, Epi-LASIK and implantable contact lenses.
+Other ways to correct hyperopia include refractive surgery options such as LASIK, advanced surface ablation and implantable contact lenses.

 Subscribe to our mailing list to get the updates to your inbox